 - 1 The id of the aggregator is Optional. - Q Lifecycle attribute signaling if aggregator should be started during Application Context startup.
 Optional (default is 'true'). - 3 The channel from which where aggregator will receive messages.
 Required. - The channel to which the aggregator will send the aggregation results.
 Optional (because incoming messages can specify a reply channel themselves via 'replyChannel' Message Header). - 6 The channel to which the aggregator will send the messages that timed out (if send-partial-result-on-expiry is false).
-Optional. - 6 A reference to a MessageGroupStore used to store groups of messages under their correlation key until they are complete.
+Optional. - A reference to a MessageGroupStore used to store groups of messages under their correlation key until they are complete.
 Optional, by default a volatile in-memory store. - Order of this aggregator when more than one handle is subscribed to the same DirectChannel (use for load balancing purposes).
-Optional. - Indicates if partially aggregated messages should be released when their storage time has expired (see MessageGroupStore.expireMessageGroups(long)).
-Optional. - 9 The timeout interval for sending the aggregated messages to the output or reply channel.
-Optional. - A reference to a bean that implements the message correlation (grouping) algorithm.
-The bean can be an implementation of the CorrelationStrategy interface or a POJO.
-In the latter case the correlation-strategy-method attribute must be defined as well.
-Optional (by default, the aggregator will use the CORRELATION\ID header). - A method defined on the bean referenced by correlation-strategy, that implements the correlation decision algorithm.
-Optional, with restrictions (requires correlation-strategy to be present). - A reference to a bean defined in the application context.
-The bean must implement the aggregation logic as described above.
-Optional (by default the list of aggregated Messages will become a payload of the output message). - A method defined on the bean referenced by ref, that implements the message aggregation algorithm.
-Optional, depends on ref attribute being defined. - A reference to a bean that implements the release strategy.
-The bean can be an implementation of the ReleaseStrategy interface or a POJO.
-In the latter case the release-strategy-method attribute must be defined as well.
-Optional (by default, the aggregator will use the SEQUENCE\SIZE header attribute).
+Optional. - 6 Indicates that expired messages should be aggregated sent the 'output-channel' or 'replyChannel' once their containing MessageGroup is expired (see MessageGroupStore.expireMessageGroups(long)).
+One way of expiring MessageGroups is by configuring a MessageGroupStoreReaper.
+However MessageGroups can alternatively be expired bv simply MessageGroupStore.expireMessageGroup(groupId).
+That could be accomplished via a Control Bus operation or by simply invoking that method if you have a reference to the MessageGroupStore instance.
+Otherwise by itself this attribute has no behavior.
+It only serves as an indicator of what to do (discard or send to the output/reply channel) with Messages that are still in the MessageGroup that is about to be expired.
+Optional.